ledaliang/journalclub/_build/html/_sources/gelfand1990.md

 #  Sampling-Based Approaches to Calculating Marginal Densities
-## Alan Gelfand and Adrian Smith 1990
+## Alan Gelfand and Sir Adrian Smith 1990

 The paper focuses on addressing the problem of calculating marginal densities in Bayesian statistical analysis.